SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Overview of Results

-\paragraph{Denoising Strength.} The model balances hinted colors and realistic shadows at a medium denoising strength.
-In \cref{subfig:denoising-strength}, the user requires a Rubik's cube with certain face colors to be added to the image.
-Because the colors cannot be succinctly described by words, the user inserts a reference image as the hint.
-With a low denoising strength, the colors are preserved, but the shadows are not generated.
-We observe the opposite with a high denoising strength.

-\paragraph{Canny Model Steps.} The model balances realistic details and hinted edges at a medium number of Canny model steps.
-In \cref{subfig:canny-model-steps}, the user requires a crescent to be added to the sky, but the prompt is simply ``a moon".
-With few Canny model steps, the moon looks realistic, but its shape is wrong.
-We observe the opposite with many Canny model steps.
+With \spice, instead of desperately engineering prompts or varying the random seed, users handle these difficulties by tuning 3 hyperparameters, namely context size, denoising strength, and Canny model steps.
 By slightly tuning the 3 hyperparameters (\cref{app:hyperparameter-recommendations}), we are able to generate \cref{subfig:customizable}, an image with a rabbit of four ears, holding a violin without a bridge with the left hand and a spoon with the right hand.
-There is a potato under the spoon and five fish in the air.
-In contrast, DALL·E 3 cannot generate even one of the components on this image.
+There is a potato under the spoon and five fish in the air.\footnote{\cref{subfig:customizable} has been accepted to CVPR AI Art Gallery 2025. \url{https://thecvf-art.com/project/compositionality-and-parts/}} In contrast, DALL·E 3 and GPT-4o both fail to generate the components correctly.
+The prompt for GPT-4o is ``Generate a rabbit with four ears holding a violin without a bridge.
+The rabbit holds a spoon in her hand.
+There is a potato under the spoon.
+There are five fish floating in the air.''